bebe stores: An Intriguing Story, But Not A Terribly Attractive Price

 The second question is what the end-game is here.
 At this point, it's probably supportive of the bull case that Mashouf owns 58.3% of outstanding shares.
 He is 79 years old, and if there's an opportunity to cash out, he will likely take it.
 But I'm not sure where that opportunity is supposed to come from; publicly traded brand managers are scuffling, and none of the multi-brand operators that aren't (VFC, PERY, PVH, etc.) seem like a good fit.
 Bluestar also will have a say in any sale, which itself could limit BEBE's options.

-Again, I'm intrigued by the stock, and on paper I can see a case for buying BEBE.
+Again, I'm intrigued by the stock, and on paper, I can see a case for buying BEBE.
 If Bluestar can grow revenue and profits, the stock almost certainly rises from current levels.
 Even if it doesn't, there's a way to eke out some upside, whether through the studio sale or some kind of deal with the remaining JV asset.

 But there also are a lot of risks here.
 If the real estate process really is re-starting, bebe has eight months to close - not a ton of time, and not an ideal position from a leverage standpoint.
 The brand has to be considered somewhat tarnished after years of declining sales.
 Even if bebe comes out intact in calendar 2018, with the JV asset, some level of cash, and minimal corporate opex, it's not necessarily a $10 stock - or even guaranteed to be a $5 stock.
 It may just be forced to limp along indefinitely, reliant on Bluestar for dividend checks.